nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 and the boilerplate that comes with it.

 However, because its ability to abstract is fairly limited, it's not as _fun_ a language as Python is.
 Go actively tries to stop you from being "clever."
+I might even go as far as saying that Go's strength is that it's boring.
 In Python, there's several ways to do anything which allows for more "clever" solutions, and it won't complain if you want to do something that may be ill-advised.
 Since the language has more features and is dynamically typed, writing code can be significantly faster.
 Because of this, Python is an excellent prototyping language, but it's also been proven to scale to support enormous applications such as Dropbox (with the help of optional static typing through [mypy](http://mypy-lang.org/)) and Youtube.
-It will almost never be as performant as Go - though if most of the work in your Python code [is being done by C](https://docs.python.org/3/extending/building.html), this may not be the case.
+It will almost never be as performant as Go, though if most of the work in your Python code [is being done by C](https://docs.python.org/3/extending/building.html), things get more complicated.

 While I can definitely recommend Go for build a large, scalable, robust system with many developers from many backgrounds, I have little desire to use it for my personal